 Welcome to SciLifeLab Science Summit 2018, April 25

 Aula Medica, Nobels väg 6, Stockholm

-Besides the lecture hall, a “Facility Corner” will be set where the Infrastructure Facilities at SciLifeLab will present their activities.
+Besides the lecture hall, a “Facility Corner” will be set where some of the Infrastructure Facilities at SciLifeLab (related to the conference topic) will present their activities.

 Bus transfer from SciLifeLab Uppsala

 We offer bus transportation from SciLifeLab Uppsala to Aula Medica, KI Campus Solna in the morning (departure 07:00) and back either in the afternoon (17:15) or in the evening (18:30) after our mingle event (if more than 20p).
 Reserve your seat when filling in the registration form.

 - Thijn Brummelkamp, Netherlands Cancer Institute, The Netherlands

 - James Inglese, National Center for Advancing Translational Sciences, U.S.

 - Susanne Müller-Knapp, SGC Frankfurt, Goethe Universität Frankfurt, Germany

 Krister Wennerberg, BRIC, University of Copenhagen, Denmark